-Prestigious DOE w88 awarded to Engineering doctoral student
+Prestigious DOE fellowship awarded to Engineering doctoral w88

 Craig Moore gets 9,000 to study nuclear energy solutions over the next three years